 How To Choose A Wedding Hat

-CHOOSING YOUR MOTHER OF THE BRIDE & GROOM HAT
+CHOOSING YOUR MOTHER OF THE BRIDE AND GROOM HAT

-We firmly believe there’s a hat or fascinator to suit every face and our fabulous collection of Nigel Rayment exclusives are the perfect finishing touch for your mother of the bride or mother of the groom outfit.
+We firmly believe there’s a hat or fascinator to suit every face, and our fabulous Nigel Rayment exclusives are the perfect finishing touch for your mother of the bride or mother of the groom outfit.

 Get the colour right

 Bold colour can work well as a contrast to neutrals (for instance red with navy), especially when you pick out the hat colour in shoes or bag for a co-ordinated look.
-A plain hat usually works best with a patterned outfit unless the hat has been perfectly matched – Nigel Rayment’s exclusives are designed to co-ordinate perfectly with each of our designer outfit so we have done the hard work for you.
+A plain hat usually works best with a patterned outfit unless the hat has been perfectly matched.
+Nigel Rayment’s exclusives are designed to co-ordinate perfectly with each of our designer outfits, so we’ve done the hard work for you.

 Tip: The hat really needs to work with your hair and skin tone because it’s right next to your face, and sometimes this can be a starting point for deciding on the whole outfit.
-Pales and neutrals tend to be flattering choices for most mothers of the bride.
+Pales and neutrals tend to be flattering choices for most mothers of the bride or groom.

 Right hat, right place

-Tip: Many of our hats are made in sinamay, which is a versatile and high-quality natural fibre (made from banana palm) that retains both its shape and colour.
-It’s also light to wear – a key consideration at weddings where the weather is warm.
+Tip: Many of our hats are made in sinamay, which is a versatile and high quality natural fibre (made from banana palm) that retains both its shape and colour.
+It’s also light to wear – a key consideration at warmer weddings.

 Tip: Consider a hat with a shallower front brim to show off more of your face and ensure your hat doesn’t stop you meeting and greeting your guests.